Range Rover Velar Review 2024

 Overall verdict on the Range Rover Velar

 The Range Rover Velar has a wow-factor that few SUVs can match - an undeniable part of its appeal - and the main reason buyers in this price range pick one brand over another.
-You can further enhance its looks with the R-Dynamic styling pack, transforming the car from smart 4x4 to glitzy bauble, with a pandora's box of additional bling available.
+You can further enhance its looks with the Dynamic models or options such as the Black Pack or Dynamic Handling Pack, transforming the car from smart 4x4 to glitzy, sharper cornering bauble, with a pandora's box of additional bling available.

 None of this stuff represents great value though, and it feels as if Land Rover has skimped on the equipment list with the Range Rover Velar.
-Standard models get all the usual essentials, but sat-nav and leather upholstery are both missing.
-That's forgivable in an entry-level family hatchback, less so a luxurious SUV with a starting price north of £45,000.
+Standard models get all the usual essentials, but full leather upholstery is notably missing.
+That's forgivable in an entry-level family hatchback, less so a luxurious SUV with a starting price north of £54,000.

-The Range Rover Velar does look impressive inside, with a flash pair of 10-inch touchscreens, attractive interior design and wide range of different trim finishes with names like 'Satin Umber' and 'Copper Weave' should you wish to indulge.
+The Range Rover Velar does look impressive inside, with its 11.4-inch infotainment touchscreen, attractive interior design and wide range of different trim finishes should you wish to indulge.

-Poke around a little, and the veneer of quality starts to slip, with a few cheap-feeling plastics above the dials and in the lower reaches of the cabin.
-You'll need to upgrade to our preferred 'S' trim for it to feel really plush.
+Poke around a little and the veneer of quality starts to slip, with a few cheap-feeling plastics above the dials and in the lower reaches of the cabin.
+You'll need to upgrade to our preferred Dynamic SE trim for it to feel really plush.

 Even though the Range Rover Velar is priced to match larger seven-seaters cars such as the Audi Q7, Volvo XC90 and BMW X5, the Velar only has room for five.
 That's understandable given the presence of the Discovery in Land Rover's line-up, but if practicality is a top priority, it could be a deciding factor in picking one of the rivals we mention.